Our office helps university departments and business units develop and evaluate international partnerships.

 • Must include approved financial and logistical implications

-Graduate Studies agreement
+Graduate Studies Agreement

 • Involving or related to graduate students

-Dual Degree agreement
+Dual Degree Agreement

 • Provides structure for students to receive two existing degrees, one from each partner institution